 Mental health disorders are a leading cause for doctor’s visits and hospital stays among all age groups.
-Teenagers and young adults are especially vulnerable to mental health problems, which can include both mental health disorders and substance abuse problems.
+Teenagers are especially vulnerable to mental health problems, which can include both mental health disorders and substance abuse problems.
 While addiction, which is a mental health condition, and mental health disorders are incurable, they are both highly treatable.
 The earlier substance abuse and mental health disorders are addressed, the better the chances are of recovery.
 Experiential therapy is one of the most effective treatments for mental health disorders and addiction.

 During adolescence, your body goes through significant changes while you prepare for adulthood.
 The human brain continues to develop until the mid-20s and puberty cause substantial physical and emotional changes.

 Coupled with balancing school, socializing, and relationships, teens often face obstacles such as peer pressure and confidence issues, making them prone to recreational drug use.
 Sometimes, normal behaviors of puberty and maturing are confused with symptoms of mental health and substance abuse problems, and vice versa.

 But what is experiential therapy?
 And where can you find therapeutic services for teens in California?